MarcCollado/OpenStreetMap/OpenStreetMap.md

 sant feliu de llobregat
 ```

-Note that the name we are looking for is "Sant Feliu de Llobregat", but carelessness when it comes to report the data is consistently messing up with the results.
+Note that the name we are looking for is `Sant Feliu de Llobregat`, but different users uploading data without clear rules on format or style, creates a lot of problems afterwords when it comes to wrangle and visualize the data.
+In other words, carelessness reporting the data is consistently messing up with the results.

-I could address some of the problems in `audit.py` and `to_csv.py`, but the deepness of the data makes it really difficult to programmatically track down each input.
+Of course some of this problems can be addressed - up to some point, in `audit.py` and `to_csv.py`, but the deepness of the data makes it really difficult to programmatically track down each input.

 My suggestion would definitely come in the form of pre-validation for data entries.
-I don't think that would fix 100% of the problems, but at least these simple measures would account for a much cleaner dataset:
+It won't definitely fix 100% of the problems, but at least it would address the low hanging fruit, and these simple measures would account for a much cleaner dataset:

 * Data type: if a value has to be an integer, ban the possibility of reporting a string.
-See for example the case with latitude or max_speed.
+See for example the case with `latitude` or `max_speed`.
 * Range: if it is known that a value has to be within a predetermined range, flag the ones outside.
+The example of `latitude & longitude` also holds here.
+If you know in advance that the data should fit within a certain range, it wouldn't make any sense to permit the uploading of something outside this range.
-* Autocompletion or "did you mean...": if there are 3.000 entries under the key "Barcelona", once a "b" is typed, show a dropdown with the most possible outcomes.
+* Autocompletion or "did you mean...": if there are 3.000 entries under the key "Barcelona", when a user wants to upload a new one, once a "b" is typed, show a dropdown with the most possible outcomes.

+### The pros and cons

+There is no doubt that such measure would improve maintain consistency and accuracy of the inputs across the board.
+During the project I have encountered plenty of "easy wins" that could be potentially fixed or addressed with little effort thanks to pre-validation rules.

+From all the data I have been encountering and wrangling during the project, which might be still a rather limited and subjective point of view, I can confirm that most of the issues came from this particular problem.
+Therefore, the advantages of addressing it are rather obvious since the quality of the data from a validity standpoint would clearly improve.

+On the other hand, the implementation of such feature would remove part of the wrangling work, but it would also shift it up the chain in the form of validation.

+In order to create these validation mechanisms, it would be necessary to programmatically understand all the data inputs and create a validation plan for each entry point, which by no means is an easy endeavor.

+Because of that, there are some considerations that we need to take in consideration before further exploring this option:

+* Work would move along the chain, from wrangling to validation, but it would save a lot of time in the long run.
+That is because if such validation measures are not in place, every single time a data analyst gets the data, she has to go through the wrangling process over and over.
+But, once pre-validation is in place, all the analysts will reap the benefits "at no additional cost".
+Therefore, it is more work at the beginning, but pays off with time.
+* The legacy data could be also problematic.
+The already uploaded data that diverges from the new criteria should be treated as a separated dataset or updated to match the new format.

+The way to implement such a feature would be to start with the easy wins, data types and other rather simple validations.
+And then scale up to more complex measures such as "autocompletion" or "in range" data.

+Once these measures are in place, plenty of new development open up.
+For example, one way to proceed would be to standardize user input through a mobile app, where the entry point of the data is totally controlled, but also allows for two way conversation between the user and the team in charge of validation.
+This way the user could report flaws or exceptions in the data input, but this discussion is way beyond the project scope.

-The data was properly cleaned for the exercise purposes, but it the whole set was incomplete and messier than I thought when I started.
-The most I tinkered with it, the most I discovered flaws and data problems that couldn't be fixed programatically.
-This is the ultimate reason why I think this improvement would make a lot of difference.
+But back to Barcelona, the ultimate reason why I think this improvement would make a lot of difference is because although the data was properly cleaned for the exercise purposes, the whole set was incomplete and messier than I thought when I started.
+The most I tinkered with it, the most I discovered flaws and data problems that couldn't be fixed programmatically, and pre-validation measures will definitely address plenty of those.

 ---
 [1] In the final version of the code, the uncaught errors handling process has been updated to save all the misfits in a set() rather than printing each result one by one.